Writing shareable content is damn hard. 😓

 What is shareable content?

-Content so good it moves readers to share it with their peeps on their social media channels like Facebook, Twitter, LinkedIn, etc.
+Shareable content is content so good it moves readers to share it with their peeps on their social media channels like Facebook, Twitter, LinkedIn, etc.

 It spreads fast through the ripple effect.
 People who consume the shared content pass it on to their friends who also spread it to their friends.